Integrable sigma models at RG fixed points: quantisation as affine Gaudin models: Quantisation of non-local IMs

 The following comment is in order here.
 Consider the exponent in the r.h.s. of eq.\;\eqref{kasnbnb3asd2}.
 Suppose one were to drop the term $\propto \rho^2\, V_0(x)$ and remove the factor $\frac{1}{1-\rho^2}$ appearing in front of the integral.
 Then the resulting classical monodromy matrix would coincide literally with the classical limit of the path-ordered exponent representation for the quantum monodromy \eqref{Mordered1} with $\rho=\lambda$.
-As it happens, the expression \eqref{Mordered1} is ill defined and requires UV regularization \textit{e.g.} by introducing a UV cut-off and performing explicit subtractions of the singular part.
-The modified form of the r.h.s. of \eqref{kasnbnb3asd2}, including the appearance of the extra field $V_0(x)$, could be thought of as the result of anomolous contributions coming from the counterterms that remain finite in the double limit where $\hbar\to0$ and the UV regulator goes away.
+As it happens, the expression \eqref{Mordered1} requires UV regularization, \textit{e.g.} by introducing a UV cut-off and performing explicit subtractions of the singular part as described above.
+The modified form of the r.h.s. of \eqref{kasnbnb3asd2}, including the appearance of the extra field $V_0(x)$, could be thought of as the result of anomalous contributions coming from the counterterms that remain finite in the double limit where $\hbar\to0$ and the UV regulator goes away.